HishamKhdair/deep-learning-models/README.md

 #### deep-learning-models
-A series of notebooks of machine learning applications implemented in PyTorch and Tensorflow
+A series of notebooks of machine learning examples and applications implemented in PyTorch and Tensorflow

 ### Clone and pull updates
 ```bash